boriskaus/CHEESE2_GeodynamicsWorkshop/InteractiveGeodynamics/InteractiveGeodynamics.md

   1.4) Look at the passive pattern on the slab.
 What happens if the viscosity of the slab is the same as the one of the mantle?

-Sofar we have looked at cases with a free surface.
+  1.5) Sofar we have looked at cases with a free surface.
 Yet, many convection (and some lithosphere dynamics codes), use a free slip upper boundary.
 Lets analyze what is different with a free slip boundary condition.

-  1.5) Do the simulation with default parameters, but with free slip upper boundary.
+Do the simulation with default parameters, but with free slip upper boundary.
 How does it change the slab dynamics and the stresses?

   1.6) Do simulations with a different viscosity contrast between slab and mantle.
 How does the slab bending radius depend on that?
+Use a free surface upper boundary

 ### 2. Viscous folding